ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 Browser:
 ![nuxt-logo-only](/website/img/blog/nuxt-logo-only.png)

 After running the application the page shows only the Nuxt logo because we're not loading the JavaScript bundle for the `Foo Nova` yet.
-However, if we inspect the HTML rendered in the browser we can notice the Nova Bridge rendered the placeholder where the Micro-frontend (Nova) view will be mounted.
+However, if we inspect the HTML elements in the browser we can notice the Nova Bridge renderers the placeholder where the Micro-frontend (Nova) view will be mounted.

 ```html
 <div data-hypernova-key="Example" data-hypernova-id="8f07d513-0c84-4b16-8058-08cf2a014d0d"></div>